-T32(m) Realized value.
+2(m) Realized Value

 - 1. General.
-Realized value refers to the value of the leased property at early termination or at the end of the lease term.
+Realized value refers to either the retail or wholesale value of the leased property at early termination or at the end of the lease term.
 It is not a required disclosure.
-It may be either the retail or wholesale value.
-Realized value is relevant only to leases in which the lessee's liability at early termination or at the end of the lease term is the difference between the residual value of the leased property and its realized value. - 2.
+Realized value is relevant only to leases in which the lessee's liability at early termination or at the end of the lease term typically is based on the difference between the residual value (or the adjusted lease balance) of the leased property and its realized value. - 2.
 Options.
 Subject to the contract and to state or other applicable law, the lessor may calculate the realized value in determining the lessee's liability at the end of the lease term or at early termination in one of the three ways stated in § 213.2(m).
-If the lessor sells the property prior to making that determination, the price received for the property is the realized value.
-If the lessor does not sell the property prior to making that determination, the lessor may choose either the highest offer or the fair market value as the realized value. - 3.
-Determination of realized value.
-Disposition charges are included in determining the realized value but amounts attributable to taxes may be excluded. - 4.
-Offers.
+If the lessor sells the property prior to making the determination about liability, the price received for the property (or the fair market value) is the realized value.
+If the lessor does not sell the property prior to making that determination, the highest offer or the fair market value is the realized value.

+3. Determination of realized value.
+Disposition charges are not subtracted in determining the realized value but amounts attributable to taxes may be subtracted.

+- 4. Offers.
 In determining the highest offer for disposition, the lessor may disregard offers that an offeror has withdrawn or is unable or unwilling to perform. - 5.
 Lessor's appraisal.
 See commentary to § 213.4(l).

-2(o) Security interest and security.
+2(o) Security Interest and Security

 - 1. Disclosable interests.
 For purposes of disclosure, a security interest is an interest taken by the lessor to secure performance of the lessee's obligation.
 For example, if a bank that is not a lessor makes a loan to a leasing company and takes assignments of consumer leases generated by that company to secure the loan, the bank's security interest in the lessor's receivables is not a security interest for purposes of this regulation. - 2.
 General coverage.
 An interest the lessor may have in leased property must be disclosed only if it is considered a security interest under state or other applicable law.
-The term includes, but is not limited to, security interests under the Uniform Commercial Code; real property mortgages, deeds of trust and other consensual or confessed liens whether or not recorded; mechanic's, materialman's, artisan's, and other similar liens; vendor's liens in both real and personal property; liens on property arising by operation of law; and any interest in a lease when used to secure payment or performance of an obligation. - 3.
+The term includes, but is not limited to, security interests under the Uniform Commercial Code; real property mortgages, deeds of trust, and other consensual or confessed liens whether or not recorded; mechanic's, materialman's, artisan's, and other similar liens; vendor's liens in both real and personal property; liens on property arising by operation of law; and any interest in a lease when used to secure payment or performance of an obligation. - 3.
 Insurance exception.
 The lessor's right to insurance proceeds or unearned insurance premiums is not a security interest for purposes of this regulation.